 Prerequisites: ECON 101 and ECON 102 Rotation: Odd Academic Year: Winter This course is designed to acquaint students with the micro and macro problems of doing business internationally.
-Also, Canada's
+Also, Canada's role in international business will be discussed.

 †BUAD 330 Administration of Health Care Organizations [P: 3-0-0]3.